dmbarbour/glas/docs/GlasProg.md

 * `%swap` - exchange top two stack elements. i.e. "ab-ba"
 * `%copy` - copy top stack element, i.e. "a-aa".
 * `%drop` - drop top stack element, i.e. "a-".
-* `%mkp` - "lr-(l,r)" make pair elements (r at top of stack)
+* `%mkp` - "lr-(l,r)" make pair elements (r from top of stack)
 * `%mkl` - rewrite top stack element to be left branch of tree
 * `%mkr` - rewrite top stack element to br right branch of tree
 * `%unp` - undoes mkp, fails if not a pair.
 * `%unl` - undoes mkl, fails if not a left branch
 * `%unr` - undoes mkr, fails if not a right branch

-In practice, developers will rely on accelerated functions instead of manipulating trees one bit or branch at a time.
+The primitive data operations touch one bit at a time.
+In practice, developers will rely heavily on accelerated functions for performance, even for basic operations like inserting a label into a dictionary.

 ### Registers